On Track

 We’ve never used a case management system before?/We’re used to our existing CMS

-Services who implement On Track will receive training and support to using the system from IT Works initially, and then ongoing support is available from Women’s Aid’s On Track team as and when needed.
+Services who implement On Track will receive training and support to using the system from IT Works initially, and then ongoing support is available from Women’s Aid’s On Track team.

-Services using On Track have year-round access to support, training, and workshops to ensure all staff feel confident using the system effectively to support survivors, evidence impact and meet funding and reporting requirements.
+Services using On Track have year-round access to our support and online courses to ensure all staff feel confident using the system effectively to support survivors, evidence impact and meet funding and reporting requirements.

 There is no such thing as a silly question!
 We are here to help.